Etto48/MokaccinoCPP/README.md

 # this can be set to "accept" (auto accept every request), "refuse" (auto refuse every not whitelisted connection), "prompt" same as not defined
 default_action = "prompt"

+# if set to true every connection will be encrypted after the 3-way handshake
+encrypt_by_default = true

 [terminal]
 # you will run these commands after startup
 startup_commands = ["msg server1.com hello everybody","voice start server2.net"]